Nabil-1402/Nabil-1402/README.md

 # Hi there 👋, I'm Nabil

-🎓 Computer Science student at **King's College London** passionate about **software engineering** and eager to explore how code can shape tools that people actually use.
+🎓 Computer Science student at **King's College London** passionate about **Software,DevOps and Cloud engineering** and eager to explore how code can shape tools that people actually use.

 💻 I enjoy learning new technologies and building projects that combine what I’ve studied with real-world applications.